noormanyulizarp/Robot_Gist/README.md

 * Code quality & readability: Will an average engineer be able to understand the tests just by briefly scanning through the source code?
 * Case coverage: Does the test cover all possible user scenarios

+#### How To Run The Test
+* Install Python with pip
+* Run requirements.txt With VENV or just "pip3 install -r requirements.txt"